sharanyagprasad/sharanyagprasad.github.io/_posts/2024-11-07-terraform_locals.md

 ---

-## 5. Hands-On Example: Implementing Locals in Terraform
+## 5. Practical Example of Locals in Terraform

 Below is an example Terraform configuration utilizing locals.
 This configuration defines a Virtual Private Cloud (VPC) and an EC2 instance within a subnet, using locals to centralize project naming and tagging.